Ensemble-Based Event Camera Place Recognition Under Varying Illumination: Related Works

 Subsequent works have adopted learning-based paradigms.
 Lee et al.\cite{lee_eventvlad_2021} introduced a semi-supervised network that reconstructs denoised edge images using GRUs and convolutional modules.
 Ev-ReconNet\cite{lee_ev-reconnet_2023} is a CNN-based autoencoder for edge reconstruction, which was later converted into a spiking neural network (SNN) for neuromorphic deployment.
 Both methods use NetVLAD for retrieval.
 Kong et al.\cite{kong_event-vpr_2022} proposed a weakly supervised, end-to-end VPR framework that converts event bins into event spike tensor (EST) voxel grids\cite{gehrig_end--end_2019}, extracts features with a ResNet-34 backbone, and applies a VLAD layer with triplet ranking loss.
 While their dataset suite included night traverses, they only reported explicit day–night evaluation on the synthetic Oxford RobotCar and Carla simulator dataset.

 Although Ensemble-Event-VPR~\cite{fischer_event-based_2020} and Event-VPR~\cite{kong_event-vpr_2022} conducted ablations on windowing strategies, reconstruction methods, network backbones and loss functions, several aspects remain underexplored.
-In particular, prior work offers limited comparison of time surface reconstructions, polarity handling strategies, event binning methods, and the performance of various SoTA VPR feature extractors when applied to event data, especially under day–night transitions.
-Our work addresses these gaps through an evaluation of these design decisions and demonstrates their significant impact on VPR performance under varying illumination conditions.
+In particular, prior work offers limited comparison of time surface reconstructions, event binning methods, and the performance of various SoTA VPR feature extractors when applied to event data, especially under day–night transitions.
+Our work addresses these gaps through an evaluation of these design decisions, demonstrating their significant impact on VPR performance under varying illumination conditions.
+Beyond analysing these factors individually, we show that combining them through score-level fusion further enhances robustness, as complementary representations contribute distinct but reinforcing cues under appearance change.

 Other efforts explored hardware optimisations and deployment.
 One study applied a closed-loop bias controller for brightness-adaptive VPR, using SAD matching on event count reconstructions\cite{nair_enhancing_2024}.
-Most recently, Hines et al.~\cite{hines_compact_2025} demonstrated event-based place recognition using a spike-based encoder with event count frames accumulated over one second, deployed on ultra-low-power neuromorphic hardware (SynSense Speck).
+Most recently, Hines et al.~\cite{hines_compact_2025} demonstrated event-based place recognition using a spike-based encoder with event count frames accumulated over a second, deployed on ultra-low-power neuromorphic hardware.